-For his ardent fans, picking up a new Murakami is like returning home after a long and exhaustive trip, to curl up under familiar sheets and to be transported into a dream world – comforted by the predictability of its eerie strangeness.
+For ardent fans, picking up a new Murakami is like returning home after a long, exhaustive trip; to curl up under familiar sheets and be transported into a dream world, comforted by the predictability of its eerie strangeness.

-Almost four years after his last major work of fiction made an appearance in English, Haruki Murakami’s latest international offering sees him making a return to short fiction with this collection of seven stories titled Men Without Women, where he explores the human psyche and the dynamics of human relationships under the overarching themes of love, lust, loneliness and longing.
+Almost four years after his last major work of fiction made an appearance in English, Haruki Murakami’s latest international offering sees him making a return to short fiction.
+With this collection of seven stories titled Men Without Women, he explores the human psyche and the dynamics of human relationships under the overarching themes of love, lust, loneliness and longing.